yuvraj24/react-native-stories-view/README.md

 />
 ```

-If you have your own custom component to use in Footer, simply pass your component in 'footerComponent' prop as below which will replace the inbuilt Footer with your own custom style.
+If you have your own custom component to use in Footer, simply pass your component in `footerComponent` prop as below which will replace the inbuilt Footer with your own custom style.

 ```js
 // Custom Footer component option